cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Prio3 {#prio3}

-> TODO Update this section in light of removing the public parameter and
-> replacing the verification parameter.

 > NOTE This construction has not undergone significant security analysis.

 This section describes "Prio3", a VDAF for Prio {{CGB17}}.
 Prio is suitable for